 Probate is an all too misunderstood process.
 Here are a few of the most common questions we get asked about probate.

-What exactly is Probate ?
+What is probate?

-How long does it take to obtain Probate ?
+How long does it take to obtain probate?

 In most cases, not as much as you might think.
-This is a competitive area of the law and most Solicitors (including ourselves), now offer an Express fixed price service.
+This is a competitive area of the law and most Solicitors (including ourselves), now offer an Express fixed price probate service.